-AVS 563 - Aviation Regulations & Safety /Quality Management Systems regulated industry.
+AVS 563 - Aviation Regulations & Safety /Quality Management Systems

+Prerequisite: MGT482-PC The civil aviation industry is a strongly regulated industry.
 International standards and recommended practices shall be adopted in national law and have been developed over many years by the International Civil Aviation Organization (ICAO) established in 1944.
 Managers involved in aviation must have an understanding of the regulations & what they are responsible & accountable for by law.
 This course will start with outlining & reviewing the regulations & the responsibilities and in particular with regard to safety.
 It will then address the development and application of Safety Management Systems (SMS).
 A further regulatory requirement is the establishment of Quality Management Systems (QMS) and their implementation in organizations.
 SMS and QMS are subject to continuous auditing to ensure effectiveness.
 This course will rely on respective regulations from ICAO and for Europe through EASA, the USA through the FAA, and the UAE through the GCAA.